5. Officiating¶

 Outcome: A penalty is assessed to White Captain for their Team Staff’s insubordination, but White Captain’s time in the Penalty Box as Jammer is not extended.
 After the Jam, if White Captain is no longer seated in the Box as the Jammer, White Captain must report to the Box as a Blocker to serve the penalty earned by their Team Staff.

 Rationale: When a Captain serves a penalty due to the fact that they are the team’s Captain, the penalty is served with the Captain as a Blocker.
-In this scenario, the Captain was unable to immediately serve the penalty as a Blocker because they could not hold the position of Blocker.
+In this scenario, the Captain was unable to immediately serve the penalty as a Blocker because they could not hold the Role of Blocker.
 As soon as they are able to skate as a Blocker, they should report to the Box as a Blocker in order to receive that penalty.

 White Blocker is penalized and directed to the Penalty Box.
 White Blocker seems unaware of the call and remains on the track.
 After several repeated calls, Officials are able to draw the attention of White Blocker, and they exit the track.